 Returning Expert Programme

-- Residing and employed abroad continuously for at least 3 years at time of application.
-Applicants must apply while still residing and employed abroad.
+- Residing and employed abroad continuously for at least 3 years at time of application (it is crucial that application be submitted whilst applicants are still residing and employed abroad)

 How to Apply